-Windows Defender Application Guard, formerly known as Device Guard has the power to control if an application may or may not be executed on a Windows device.
+Microsoft Defender Application Guard (MDAG) formerly known as Device Guard or WDAC, has the power to control if an application may or may not be executed on a Windows device.
 WDAC will prevent the execution, running, and loading of unwanted or malicious code, drivers, and scripts.
 WDAC does not trust any software it does not know of.

-If the application is allowed and trusted the application can run, otherwise the application will be blocked by a feature called configurable Code Integrity (CI).
+If the application is allowed and trusted, it can run; otherwise, a feature called configurable Code Integrity (CI) will block it.

-CI will guarantee, that only trusted code may be executed from the boot loader onwards.
-CI will make sure you are protected before any OS code can run
+CI guarantees only trusted code may be executed from the boot loader onwards.
+CI will make sure you are protected before any OS code can run.

 Securing your environment by creating and maintaining WDAC policies will take some time.
 The policies you have created at the beginning can be outdated within a few weeks.
 Implementing WDAC is not a set-and-forget solution, you will need to spend time on it to maintain it.